2014 Vrbětice ammunition warehouse explosions: Security Information Service intelligence report

 On 7 April 2021, the Czech Prime Minister Andrej Babiš and other members of the Intelligence Activity Committee of the National Security Council were informed about the involvement of Russian secret agents by the Security Information Service.
-Same day, a secret intelligence report by BIS was delivered to the Office of the Czech president Miloš Zeman; the Office delivered it to the president himself on 13 April.
+On the same day, a secret intelligence report by BIS was delivered to the Office of the Czech president Miloš Zeman; the Office delivered it to the president himself on 13 April.
 On 25 April the president said he had been first informed about the involvement by Babiš and Hamáček on 17 April; according to five sources of Deník N, the President did not read the report before that.
-In January 2022, it was reported that police wanted to analyse the intelligence report for fingerprints and DNA to find out who had unauthorized access to the report but the Office of the President told them the report had been shredded in November 2021.
+In January 2022, it was reported that police wanted to analyze the intelligence report for fingerprints and DNA to find out who had unauthorized access to it but the Office of the President told them the report had been shredded in November 2021.